Reds vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays' Jose Berrios (9-8) will make his 25th start of the season.
+- Chris Bassitt (11-6) will take to the mound for the Blue Jays and make his 26th start of the season.

-- He has started 24 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 12 of them.
+- In 25 starts this season, he's earned a quality start in 15 of them.

-- Berrios has started 24 games this season, and he's lasted five or more innings 21 times.
-He averages 5.8 innings per appearance.
+- Bassitt will look to finish five or more innings for the seventh start in a row.

-- He has made 24 appearances and finished four of them without allowing an earned run.
+- He has seven appearances this season with zero earned runs allowed out of his 25 chances this season.

 |Opponent